-3.3 Trees
+3.3 Existing Trees

-Significant trees must be protected during construction - refer to Section 6 Building on your Site.
+Existing trees (including street trees) must be protected during construction - refer to Section 6 Building on your Site.

 Development, including buildings, earthworks (excavation, trenching, fill and compaction) and hard surfacing (paving or concreting) within the Tree Protection Zone (TPZ) can impact on the long-term stability and health of the tree and should generally not occur.
 Some encroachment into a TPZ may be permitted subject to assessment by an appropriately qualified Arborist and approval from the Encumbrance Manager and Council.
 Encroachment of a TPZ by all adjacent development will generally not be permitted to exceed a total of 30% of the TPZ.